Demetra Plakas: Other projects

 During the hiatus when L7 was dormant, Plakas went on to play drums in solo projects by both herself and former L7 member Donita Sparks.
 In 2007-2008, Plakas toured with Donita Sparks and the Stellar Moments in support of the release of Transmiticate.
-Ken Tucker, then editor at large for Entertainment Weekly, stated that Dee Plakas "continues to drum with a fluid power" and "propells much of the music" on the album.
+Ken Tucker, then editor at large for Entertainment Weekly, stated that Dee Plakas "continues to drum with a fluid power" and "propels much of the music" on the album.

 L7 reunion

 Original footage and interviews with Plakas can be viewed in the documentary film L7: Pretend We're Dead directed by Sarah Price, released November 2016.
 The film was nominated for a VO5 NME Award for Best Music Film.

-L7 released their latest full-length album Scatter the Rats on May 3, 2019 through Joan Jett's Blackheart Records.
+L7 released their latest full-length album Scatter the Rats on May 3, 2019, through Joan Jett's Blackheart Records.
 The album received generally favorable reviews.
 Plakas and L7 announced a six-week nationwide tour with a start date of May 10, 2019.

 In April 2019, Plakas reported that she was endorsed by Drum Workshop and had been using their Black Velvet kit on tour.

-Notable Stage Moments
+Notable stage moments

 Plakas is perhaps most infamous for a contest held during a live show in London in 2000 in which L7 raffled off a one-night stand with her.
 The winner got to spend the night on the tour bus.

 Personal life

-In 1989, Plakas married musician and creative director Kirk Canning, who had previously played cello on Nirvana's Nevermind.
-She resides in Santa Monica, California.
+In 1989, Plakas married musician and creative director Kirk Canning, who later played cello on Nirvana's song "Something in the Way" She resides in Santa Monica, California.